 1 cup dairy-free (and gluten-free!) semisweet chocolate chips

 In a stand mixer, combine the cake mix, melted coconut oil, soy milk, vanilla and molasses, beating until the dough is completely mixed.
 This takes a minute or two to do, which is why I like the stand mixer.
 If it just doesn’t come together, you can add an additional 1 tablespoon of milk.
-Stir in the chocolate chips.
-I find that I have to stir in the chocolate chips by hand to get them mixed in well.
+Stir in the chocolate chips and cacao nibs.
+I find that I have to stir in the chocolate chips and nibs by hand to get them mixed in well.

 Press the dough into the bottom of the prepared pan.
 I find that a piece of plastic wrap placed on top makes it easier to press into the pan without it sticking to your hand.
 A plastic or rubber glove works well too.
 If desired, sprinkle a little coarse salt on top.

-Bake the bars in the preheated oven for about 27 minutes (depending on your oven).
+Bake the bars in the preheated oven for about 20 to25 minutes (depending on your oven).
 The bars will be lightly golden and may be slightly darker on a few of the edges.
 Remove the pan from the oven and set aside for 5 minutes.
 Using a knife, cut into bars (without removing them).
 You’re basically scoring them all the way through, so that it’s easier to break or cut into bars when they are cool.
 You can use a butter knife for this.

 These cookie bars freeze really well.
 They will also keep well in the refrigerator for at least 5 days.